Michigan Farm Bureau should continue informing consumers about the agricultural workforce and correct misconceptions about farm workforce conditions.

 The North American Industrial Classification System (NAICS), sector 11 should be the standardized definition for agriculture and farm work for all state labor legislation.

-MFB should continue participating in recruiting efforts to ensure an adequate and legal agricultural work force in Michigan.
+MFB should continue participating in recruiting efforts to ensure an adequate and legal agricultural workforce.
 Recruiting methods and programs currently being used should be evaluated for effectiveness.
 Efforts should be ongoing to more effectively encourage workers to come to Michigan.

 The State Workforce Agency should only refer legally authorized workers to all employers.